myriadrf/LimeSDR-Mini-v2/docs/v2.2/index.rst

   | 7                 | VCC5P0                    |              |                  | Power (5.0V)       |
   +-------------------+---------------------------+--------------+------------------+--------------------+

-More information about JTAG programming can be found in section 3.
+More information about JTAG programming can be found in :ref:`target3`.

 Board temperature control
 -------------------------